 Huan tags don’t emit harmful radiation that could endanger your pet, and they’re not invasive like a microchip.
 And, they alert you (and your fellow app users) automatically when your pet is detected away from home or away from you.

 Smart Tags come in a variety of brightly-colored silicone sleeves and fit on collars up to one inch wide.
-They’re also an affordable alternative, with a monthly subscription of just $2.99.

 Want to know more?
 Click the button below!